Hiking the Jordan Trail is an incredible experience.

-I also ate all my meals at Dana Guesthouse.
+You can eat your meals at Dana Guesthouse.
 Dinner and breakfast are served buffet style and there is an incredibly wide selection of meat and vegetable dishes – so perfect even for vegetarians and vegans.
-Dana Guesthouse also provided my packed lunch for the day after.
+Dana Guesthouse also provides packed lunches for guests who are hiking.

 Day 1 – from Dana to Feynan

-My actual hike of the Jordan Trail started in Dana, from where I walked towards Feynan, along Dana Nature Reserve, considered to be one of Jordan’s hidden jem.
+You will start walking this portion of the Jordan Trail in Dana, from where you will head towards Feynan, along Dana Nature Reserve, considered to be one of Jordan’s hidden jem.
 This is the largest reserve in the country.
 The altitude here varies from the 1500 meters above sea level of Dana, where it actually gets quite chilly at night, to the 50 meters below sea level in Wadi Araba.

 Dana Nature Reserve is home to some 600 species of plants, 180 species of birds and over 45 species of mammals.
 It is scattered with archaeological sites, such as the Copper Mines.

 Feynan is a Bedouin village, with camps that get moved along the valley depending on the season, and no more than a handful of houses scattered around the school.
 It has a lovely, peaceful atmosphere and the surroundings are gorgeous.